 Click on the Yes button to confirm the Deletion process

-You may also like going through the below tutorials
+You may also like going through the tutorials below

 Conclusion